Right to a healthy environment

 Human Rights (Scotland) Bill

 The Scottish Government published proposals for a new Scottish Human Rights Bill in June 2023.
-The Bill aims to protect a range of rights, including the human right to a healthy environment ‘with substantive and procedural elements’.
+The proposals aimed to protect a range of rights, including the human right to a healthy environment ‘with substantive and procedural elements’.

-To the dismay of human rights organisations, the Bill was dropped from the Scottish Government’s 2024-25 legislative programme, but Ministers have since indicated that they intend to re-introduce the Bill following parliamentary elections in 2026.
+To the dismay of human rights organisations, the proposed Bill was dropped from the Scottish Government’s 2024-25 legislative programme, but was included in the SNP manifesto at 2026 parliamentary elections and is due to be re-introduced in the new parliamentary session.

 What is happening now?

-ERCS continues to work to ensure the right to a healthy environment is prioritised and is a member of the Human Rights Oversight Board and Capability Building Working Group for the Human Rights Bill.
+ERCS continues to work to ensure the right to a healthy environment is prioritised and was previously a member of the Human Rights Oversight Board and Capability Building Working Group to support the development of a new Human Rights Bill.

-Internationally, we are campaigning for the Council of Europe to incorporate an additional protocol to the European Convention of Human Rights recognising the right to a healthy environment.
+At a UK level, we endorse calls for a Business, Human Rights and Environment Act, and internationally, we are campaigning for the Council of Europe to incorporate an additional protocol to the European Convention on Human Rights recognising the right to a healthy environment.

 Global progress towards the realisation of environmental rights